xcelt/smart-home/README.md

 3. Run `python initialise.py` (Windows) || `python3 initialise.py` (Linux)

-This will initialise the RSA and Ferent keys for encryption.
+This will initialise the RSA and Fernet keys for encryption.

 ![initialise.py](./images/initialise.png)